alkobtan-OR/pslp/README.md

 ```
 [4] <-- [1] <-- [6] <-- [2] <-- [3] <-- [5]
 ```
 Item 4 is the first to arrive, then item 1 until item 5 is the last to arrive.
-Item is labelled with its retrieval order as we say item $p_i$.
+Each item is labelled with its retrieval order as we say item $p_i$.
 Based on that, item 6 is the third to arrive and the last one to be retrieved.
-A number of different solution can be generated for stacking the mentioned items.
+A number of different solutions can be generated for stacking the mentioned items.
 For example,

 ##### Storage bay (solution)
 ```